Discreet Confidential Consultation (213) 374-3952

 Understanding the legal process is crucial in sexual assault cases, especially in Los Angeles County, where both criminal and civil lawsuits are being filed, particularly in Hollywood and against athletes.
 Knowing when a case can be filed criminally or civilly is key, as often, the activity falls under both categories.

-If you attack somebody with the intent to assault them sexually, you're going to be filed criminally if the police and prosecutors find out about it and can prove it.
+If you attack somebody with the intent to assault them sexually, you're going to be criminally charged if the police and prosecutors find out about it and can prove it.
 But also, on the back end, the other party can sue you civilly.

 The person gets convicted or pleads guilty; then they use that conviction or guilty plea against the person to sue them civilly.
 To me, that is a prevalent thing.